deepakvettickal/google-maps-drone-tracker/README.md

 Made with react, google maps api, and firebase.

-Clone the repository, and run _npm install && npm start _ to start the app.
+Clone the repository, and run
+$ npm install && npm start
+to start the app.